andrewjw/site/_drafts/leaddev-2024-day-2.md

 _[Chris Class](https://www.linkedin.com/in/chrisclass/)_

-While I've been pretty negative in my write-up of talks, this one was good as it was a clear case study of how they actually added AI to their product, and the issues they faced.
+While I've been pretty negative in my write-up of AI talks, this one was good as it was a clear case study of how they actually added AI to their product, and the issues they faced.

 Chris recommended experimenting early so that when you want to add AI to your product the team is ready with the right skills